 We see lots of Spinach Challenge victors on the horizon!

 1) Of course – salads are a spinach no-brainer!
 Remember our battle of the salads, with Shelley’s Spinach Salad with Cashews, Feta and Cranberries?
+And then there’s our crazy-delicious Spinach Salad with Apples, Cheddar and Smoked Almonds.
 Any time you need to fill out a meal with some extra veggies, or even want a little snack … toss some of your spinach with any other handy ingredients … and call it a salad!
 Easy!
 And, if you’re re-warming leftover proteins like chicken, salmon or steak, serve them on a bed of spinach to turn them into a healthy, hearty salad.
 Leftover fajitas or taco fixin’s from last night’s dinner?
 Sounds like you’re having a Mexican-inspired taco salad for lunch today (mmmmmmm …)!
 You get the idea!

 2) If you read our series of posts on Tips for Picky Eaters, then you know we’re not huge fans of constantly hiding veggies to “trick” kids.
 Still, there’s no harm in adding some spinach in with other ingredients that look just like it!
 Anytime you’re stirring chopped fresh herbs (especially basil) into recipes for pasta salads, casseroles, lasagna, or sauces (like in our Creamy Tomato and Sausage Pasta), chop up some baby spinach right alongside, and mix them both in together.
 Veggie-suspicious kids will generally just assume all the green stuff is basil (as will adults who swear they don’t really care about healthy eating!).
 Peek-a-boo … hello there, spinach!